Keep it Clean, Because We’re All Downstream!

 What is Stormwater?

-Stormwater is rain, melted snow/ice or other precipitation that flows across the ground and pavement and either seeps into the ground or drains into storm sewers along streets.
+Stormwater is rain, melted snow/ice or other precipitation that flows across the ground and pavement and either seeps into the soil or drains into storm sewers along streets.
 Pollutants such as motor oil, fertilizers, pet waste and grass clippings are carried in this water through the stormwater collection system and discharged into local waterways.

 Impacts of Stormwater Runoff